-This page provides information on the compliance, monitoring and enforcement responsibilities of local authorities under the RMA and links to a summary of council's approaches which can be used to inform policy and council practices.
+This page provides information on the compliance, monitoring and enforcement responsibilities of local authorities under the RMA and links to relevant reports.

 Local authorities' compliance, monitoring and enforcement responsibilities

-Local authorities are responsible for monitoring activities in their areas to ensure activities meet requirements under the RMA, plan rules and resource consents.
-They have discretion to determine how to fulfil their statutory functions.
-They use education and awareness-raising as the preferred method for encouraging compliance.
-When necessary, local authorities use formal action to discourage and penalise non-compliance and direct remediation of the damage.
+Under the Resource Management Act 1991 (RMA), local authorities (councils) are responsible for monitoring to ensure activities meet requirements under the RMA, plan rules and resource consents.
+The RMA does not prescribe how councils should carry out this function - councils have discretion to determine how to achieve compliance in their respective areas.
+They use compliance promotion (such as education, on-site directions and awareness-raising) as the preferred method for encouraging compliance.
+When necessary, councils use formal enforcement action to discourage and penalise non-compliance and direct remediation of the damage.

 Improving knowledge about compliance, monitoring and enforcement

-- inform our work in assessing the effectiveness of policy behind compliance, monitoring and enforcement
+- inform the Ministry's work in assessing the effectiveness of policy behind compliance, monitoring and enforcement

 - inform councils’ compliance, monitoring and enforcement practice - by providing examples of other councils’ activities and outlining the strengths and weaknesses of certain approaches